annymous-reusablity/Scientific-Workflow-Reusability-Challenges/README.md

 **Guideline for replication:**

-Workflow samples are available in WorkflowSample Zip file.
+Workflow samples are available in **WorkflowSample** Zip file.
 You can import it in Galaxy using https://usegalaxy.org/ link.
 You need to have an account in this workflow management system to import and analyze it.

+**Reusability Challenges findings and actions dataset:**

+The analyzed dataset are availbe in **Workflow-Reusability-Challenges** excel sheet.
+Each sheet name represent the activities.